 Five years later, Dave Snowden makes a similar observation, sparked by a KPMG marketing brochure on “cutting through complexity”.
 Dave concludes:

-If a consultancy firm really wants to help their clients they they should support them in living with complexity, riding its potential, avoiding reductionist approaches, engaging customer and staff in a sensing network.
+If a consultancy firm really wants to help their clients then they should support them in living with complexity, riding its potential, avoiding reductionist approaches, engaging customer and staff in a sensing network.
 The trouble is that would not allow large teams of recently graduated MBA’s to reuse recipes and documents from over codified knowledge management systems.

 So while we upstarts may now have a greater voice online, there is still a large demand for cookie cutter solutions.
 As social learning, collaboration, and even complexity become mainstream concepts, the array of products and services around them are becoming commoditized.
 Making a value proposition around behaviour and culture change is therefore very difficult.